 Store Location and Type

-The scope of this calculation covers food waste arising only from our depots and stores in the ROI.
+The scope of this calculation covers food waste arising only from our depots and stores in Ireland.
 Food waste arising in customer restaurants and staff canteens in our stores and depots are out of scope, as is any food waste arising in operations owned by Tesco, upstream in the supply chain, such as haulage wastage and committed crop wastage.

 The calculation only covers our operations.
-Therefore, waste arising at our suppliers’ sites and from third party counters in Tesco stores is not included.
+Therefore, waste arising at our suppliers’ sites and from third party counters in Tesco Ireland stores is not included.

 Food Waste Definition